djhi/ra-tree/packages/ra-tree-core/README.md

 The `TreeController` accepts the following props:

-- `parentSource`: The field used as the parent identifier for each node.
-Defaults to `parent_id`
 - `getTreeFromArray`: The function used to build the tree from the fetched data.
 It defaults to one using [performant-array-to-tree](https://github.com/philipstanislaus/performant-array-to-tree)
 - `getTreeState`: A function which must return the tree state root from the redux state in case you mounted it on a different key than `tree`.
 It will be called with a single `state` argument which is the redux state.
 - `children`: A function which will be called with a single object argument having the following props